bartlomiejdev/Battleship-game/README.md

 This code has been tested on Python 3.9.5 on Windows 10.

--   Code has no errors when passing through [CI Python Linter](https://pep8ci.herokuapp.com/)
 -   Data validation for user inputs.
 Does not take wrong inputs and loop the game again.
 -   User choice of hit can not be out of the grid spec.

+# Solved bugs

+-   There was a bug in computer_turn function, because I was trying to modify a tuple that I received.
+I fixed it by converting tuple to a list.

+# Validator testing

+-   Code has no errors when passing through [CI Python Linter](https://pep8ci.herokuapp.com/)

+# Deployment

+-   Steps for deployment:
+    - Fork or clone this repository
+    - Create a new Heroku app
+    - Set the buildbacks to Python and NodeJS in that order
+    - Link the Heroku app to repository
+    - Click on Deploy

+# Credits

+-  Code Institute for the deployment terminal and the sample of the idea to create battleship game